Centene Corporation: Business segments

-Leadership
+Leaders

-In June 2021, an article in the Ohio Capital Journal reported that CEO Michael Neidorff was the highest paid healthcare executive in the United States in 2020, earning nearly $25 million.
+In 2020, CEO Michael Neidorff's compensation of nearly $25 million made him the highest-paid healthcare executive in the United States.

 In December 2021, Politan Capital Management took a $900 million stake in Centene.
-Following the agreement, CEO Michael Neidorff announced plans to retire by the end of 2022.
+Weeks later, Neidorff announced plans to retire within a year.
+He actually stepped down in March 2022.

-In March 2022, Sarah London was named chief executive officer of the company, replacing Neidorff.
+He was replaced by Sarah London.

 Controversies

 In 2014, Fox News alleged that Superior HealthPlan of Texas denied coverage of an infant's surgery for brain cancer at Texas Children's Hospital.
-Superior HealthPlan is a joint-venture of Centene and Community Health Centers Network LP, which provides services for Medicaid recipients.
+Superior HealthPlan is a joint venture of Centene and Community Health Centers Network LP, which provides services for Medicaid recipients.
 The article reported that Superior HealthPlan had previously paid healthcare claims for the infant at the hospital, although Superior HealthPlan stated that it did not cover procedures at the facility.
 Three days after the article was published, Superior HealthPlan reversed its decision and covered the surgery.

 In January 2018, a class action lawsuit accused Centene's Ambetter marketplace healthcare plans of misleading enrollees about plan benefits.
 According to the lawsuit, people who bought Centene's plans had difficulty finding medical providers that accepted patients covered under Centene's policies.

 In December 2018, Centene was sued by two pension funds alleging that Centene's acquisition of Health Net resulted in damages to Centene and exposed the company to potential liability.
 The suit also alleged that Centene concealed that Health Net owed approximately $1B in past tax liabilities to California and was under investigation for Medicare fraud at the time of the acquisition.
+The suit was dismissed in 2020, and in April 2022 the U.S. Court of Appeals for the Eighth Circuit affirmed the dismissal.

 In 2022, Operose Health had almost 600,000 NHS patients and was the largest supplier of GP services to the NHS.
 It was accused of putting patients at risk by prioritising profit, specifically by hiring physician associates, because they were cheaper than GPs.
 At Operose practices the average number of full time equivalent GPs per patients is about half the average in English practices.
 Sir Sam Everington said he was worried to see physician associates saying they were not receiving the supervision they needed.
 The practice had a backlog of thousands of medical test results and hospital letters on their computer systems.
 Operose said 97% of its practices were rated "good" or "outstanding" by the Care Quality Commission.

+In April 2026, Centene Corporation reportedly ended coverage of hormone replacement therapy for transgender patients in its Ambetter Insurance medicare and medicaid plans across 19 states without informing customers.